 The 2020 Environmental Performance Index ranks South Africa 95th, which is much higher than in 2018 when it positioned 142nd.
 The country has seen a stark shift in ranking over the past few years, ranking 81st in only 2016.

 South Africa’s environmental performance in WEF’s Travel and Tourism Competitiveness Index is not much better.
 In 2019, its score in the category of environmental sustainability was a mere 3.7, falling below the Southern Africa Average of 4.2 and well behind that of top scoring Lesotho (4.8).

 The sub index “Enabling Environment” ranks South Africa 105th, behind The Gambia (103rd) and Rwanda (104th), while the country ranks 61st overall, scoring closely ahead of the Seychelles (62nd).

 Which are the most influential aspects of life quality in South Africa?

 The OECD brings out that South Africa has made great progress since 1994 by reducing absolute poverty and improving access to education, housing, water and electricity.
 As a result, well-being has increased substantially.
-Nevertheless, South Africa performs well in only a few measures of well-being relative to the other 38 countries studied in the 2017 index.
+Nevertheless, South Africa performs well in only a few measures of well-being relative to the other 38 countries.